signalogic/SigSRF_SDK/codecs_readme.md

 <a name="DSCodecCreate"></a>
 ## DSCodecCreate

-DSCodecCreate() creates an encoder or decoder instance with parameters specified in a struct of type specified by uFlags and pointed to by pCodecInfo, and returns an HCODEC (a codec instance handle) > 0 on success, 0 if no handle was created, and < 0 for an error condition.
+DSCodecCreate() creates an encoder or decoder instance with parameters specified in a struct of type specified by uFlags and pointed to by pCodecInfo, returning an HCODEC (a codec instance handle) > 0 on success, 0 if no handle was created, and < 0 for an error condition.

 ```c++
 HCODEC DSCodecCreate(void* pCodecInfo,               /* pointer to CODEC_PARAMS struct or TERMINATION_INFO struct - see comments below */